By: Dr. Amber Post

-Here is a list below of discouraged summer activities for pregnant moms.
-These activities pose potential risks such as placenta abruption, which is premature separation of the placenta from the wall of the uterus cutting off oxygen and nutrients from your growing baby, miscarriage or birth defects.
+This is a list of discouraged summer activities for pregnant moms.
+These activities can increase the potential risks of complications such as miscarriage or placental abruption, which is the premature separation of the placenta from the wall of the uterus.
+Abruption cuts off the supply of oxygen and nutrients for your growing baby, and can have very serious consequences.

-Amusement park rides: Waterslides and rollercoasters can be dangerous because the forceful landings and sudden drops could harm the baby.
+Amusement park rides: Waterslides and rollercoasters can be dangerous because the forceful landings and sudden drops could cause a placental abruption.

-Contact sports: Sports such as basketball, volleyball, soccer and other contact sports should be avoided because of the high risk of injury, both to you and the baby.
+Contact sports: Sports such as basketball, volleyball, soccer and other contact sports carry a higher risk of injury, both to you and the baby.

-Horseback riding: While a low-impact, calm ride on a horse might sound harmless, there is still a significant risk of falling off of the horse, which could injure you and the baby.
-Instead, stick with petting the horses with your kids or enjoying them from a distance.
+Horseback riding: While a low-impact, calm ride on a horse might seem harmless, a fall off of the horse or a vigorous ride could injure you and the baby.

-Hot tubs and saunas: While hot tubs and saunas might be a source of relaxation for you, during the first trimester hot temperatures can cause overheating to your baby which has been linked to birth defects.
-It is good to avoid extreme heat throughout pregnancy.
+Hot tubs and saunas: During the first trimester hot temperatures can raise your body temperature and cause overheating to your baby which has been linked to birth defects.
+It is better to avoid extreme heat throughout pregnancy.

-Fast boating: Boating at high speeds or tubing behind a boat could cause harm to you and your baby from sudden drops.
+Fast boating: Boating at high speeds or tubing behind a boat causes forceful movements that could cause abruption or injury.

 Slow boating: A casual cruise around the lake is perfectly safe for pregnant mothers.

 Walking: Going for a walk is a great form of exercise for pregnant mothers and is low impact, making it easier on joints and muscles.
-Plus, it gives a boost of endorphins to keep you feeling great throughout pregnancy.
+Staying active can help keep you feeling great throughout pregnancy.

-Swimming: Swimming and water workouts are a great summer activity and form of exercise too.
+Swimming: Swimming and water workouts are a great way to exercise and enjoy the summer weather.
 Since water supports your weight, you are less likely to become injured.
 It can help take some of the pressure off of some of your aches and pains as well.

 For additional do’s and don’ts, please see our healthy pregnancy guide.